Scanning glass plate negatives of Kent County Cricket Club

 One striking image is of Colin Blythe who was killed in 1917 on the Western Front, which reinforces the feeling of history being revealed and preserved a hundred years on.”

-One Reply to “Scanning glass plate negatives of Kent County Cricket Club”
+One thought on “Scanning glass plate negatives of Kent County Cricket Club”